-Coventry data, together with images from Coventry Digital, were displayed on the gallery walls at The Reel Store to both illustrate the types of data available and provide a new way of understanding the city.
+Coventry data, together with images and videos from Coventry Digital, were displayed on the gallery walls at The Reel Store to both illustrate the types of data available and provide a new way of understanding the city.

 Details